I like to share my knowledge on bonsai and am a keen writer on bonsai art!

 In general, trees require lots of sunlight, so place your tree in a sunny area.
 In the summer afternoon, shade will be very beneficial, especially if you live in a hot region.
 Some trees might require protection during winter months.

 Watering is one of the most important parts of ensuring optimal health and growth.
-Several factors needs to be taken into account when figuring out how regular you need to water:
+Several factors need to be taken into account when figuring out how regular you need to water: